NLA Code of Practice

 5.3 Any complaint about an NLA member should in the first instance be notified to the member directly in writing who should be given sufficient opportunity to resolve the matter.

-5.4.3 The form will also ask for confirmation as to which part of the Code of Practice you believe the NLA member has not upheld.
+5.4.3 The form will also ask for confirmation as to which part of the Code of Practice you believe the NLA member has breached.
+Please limit your response to the facts of the case and keep it short and to the point.
+Please do not send in paperwork, the Case handler will look at the facts and contact you should they require more information.

 5.4.4 Under a protocol approved by the Board of the NLA, your complaint will be reviewed by a case administrator.
 The case administrator will ensure that the complaint is relevant, appropriate and presents a possible breach of the Code of Practice.
 This will include checking that the landlord's NLA membership was in place at the time of the alleged breach of the Code.